tweag/ghc-proposals/proposals/0000-linear-types.rst

 differrent typing rules when ``t`` and ``e`` have free linear variables.
 Therefore well-typed linearly typed programs can stop typing when ``-XRebindableSyntax`` is added.

+TODO: view patterns
+Unresolved: view patterns
+Unresolved: ``@`` patterns
+Remark: lazy pattern-matching is only allowed for patterns as multiplicity ``ω``.

 Costs and Drawbacks
 -------------------